-- (1) DO BOS discovers a change of ownership or business structure that has occurred.
-The BOS will need an extension to gather more information. - (2) High risk or high performing firms which need more time to present reviewed/audited financial statements or current tax returns alongside their annual review submission. - (3) Adverse action (bankruptcy, civil suit, convicted, etc). - c.
-Exit Reviews-SBA will conduct an exit evaluation of the firm and an exit survey with the owner between 30-90 days before the end of the Participant's program term. - (1) The exit evaluation will include a summary of services/benefits received by the firm during its program tenure.
-The evaluation will address: total contracts received, training received, joint venture agreements, mentor-protégé agreements and surplus property. - (2) The exit survey will consist of questions to the owner addressing: benefits of the program to the firm, problems experienced during the program term, and recommendations to improve the program.
+- a.
+Except for the ninth and final year of an 8(a) Participant's program term, the annual review is conducted within 30 from the date the DO BOS receives all the required annual update information for the annual review from the Participant.
+A program year begins on the anniversary date of the Participant's acceptance into the 8(a) BD program and ends 1 year from that date.
+For example, if the Participant's acceptance into the 8(a) BD program was on August 15, 2016 then the annual review would begin on August 15, 2017.
+The DO BOS will perform a total of eight (8) annual reviews and an exit evaluation during the Participant's 9-year program term. - b.
+SBA will conduct an exit evaluation of the firm and an exit survey with the owner between 30-90 days before the end of the Participant's program term. - (1) The exit evaluation will include a summary of services/benefits received by the firm during its program tenure.
+The evaluation will address: total contracts received, training received, joint venture agreements, mentorprotégé agreements and surplus property. - (2) The exit survey will consist of questions to the owner addressing: benefits of the program to the firm, problems experienced during the program term, and recommendations to improve the program.

-4. What Information Must Be Requested for the Annual Review?
+5. What Information Must Be Requested for the Annual Review?

-The Participant must complete, update, and upload all the annual review information requested through the SBA's 8(a) electronic system.
-At a minimum, firms must submit the following information in the format requested by SBA:
+The Participant must complete and update all the forms in the SBA's 8(a) BD system which includes the following: